-1. Residence Agreement.
+- 1. Residence Agreement.
 All students living in College housing are required to comply with all rules, regulations, and policies related to student housing.
 This includes, but is not limited to, the information outlined below and various Residential Life publications (Opening and Closing Notices, Vacation Housing Notices, and the annual housing lottery document).
-In return, the College will work to provide Bowdoin students with safe, comfortable, well-maintained living space, in an academically conducive environment.

-2. Residency Requirement.
+In return, the College will work to provide Bowdoin students with safe, comfortable, well-maintained living space, in an academically conducive environment. - 2.
+Residency Requirement.
 All first-years and sophomores are required to live on campus in residence halls, apartments, or College Houses.
 Juniors and seniors are allowed to live on campus or off campus in private rentals.
 Upperclass students who choose to live on campus must participate in the annual housing lottery to secure an assignment.

-3. Assignment Information.
+- 3. Assignment Information.
 Assignments for first-year students are made based on information requested prior to enrollment.
 Each spring, upperclass students choose housing for the next year by participating in the housing lottery.
 The lottery is run by the Residential Life staff.
 Lottery information is distributed immediately following spring vacation.
 Students returning for second semester, including those returning from off-campus study, are assigned via an open rooms/proxy process.
-For more information, contact the Office of Residential Life.
-Men and women may share living space provided that the number of bedrooms allows for separate bedrooms for each gender or they may share a bedroom provided all occupants have signed up for the gender blind option on the Housing Intent Form.

-4. Right to Assign.
-The director of residential life reserves the right to assign any vacancy in College-owned housing at any time, and/or to reassign any student at any time.

-5. Occupancy Periods.
+For more information, contact the Office of Residential Life. - 4.
+Right to Assign.
+The director of residential life reserves the right to assign any vacancy in Collegeowned housing at any time, and/or to reassign any student at any time. - 5.
+Occupancy Periods.
 Housing is available only when the College is in regular session.
 Students are required to vacate College housing between semesters and during spring vacation.
 Information about dates and times that College residences open and close are published in the academic calendar in the Student Handbook.
 Closing notices are sent to on-campus students prior to each closing.
 All students, except graduating seniors, are required to vacate within twenty-four hours of their last exam.
-Students who arrive before housing opens or remain after housing closes without express permission from the Office of Residential Life may face disciplinary action and/or incur fees.

-6. Vacation Housing.
+Students who arrive before housing opens or remain after housing closes without express permission from the Office of Residential Life may face disciplinary action and/or incur fees. - 6.
+Vacation Housing.
 Students who need housing between semesters, during spring vacation, or during the summer should read the closing notices and/or contact the Office of Residential Life prior to these periods.
-Remaining in College housing when the College is not in session, without permission of the Office of Residential Life, is a violation of College policy.

-7. Opening Day.
+Remaining in College housing when the College is not in session, without permission of the Office of Residential Life, is a violation of College policy. - 7.
+Opening Day.
 All students must arrive no earlier than the scheduled opening day for fall and spring semesters.
 Early arrivals are not permitted.
-For more information, contact the Director of Residential Life.

-8. ID Cards and Room Keys.
+For more information, contact the Director of Residential Life. - 8.
+ID Cards and Room Keys.
 When school is in session, student residences are accessed by ID cards and/or keys.
 ID cards are issued through the OneCard Office located at the lobby of Coles Tower.
 Room keys are issued from the Facilities Management Office in Rhodes Hall.
 For more information about keys, see the Facilities Management section.
 Students have access to residence halls and apartments via their ID Card.
 Access may be restricted or limited at the will of the College.
 Exterior doors to residence halls are locked at all times.
 Students are asked to help keep unwanted guests or intruders from entering buildings by closing doors that others leave propped open and reporting suspicious behavior or malfunctioning doors to Security.